davidtheclark/stylelint-statement-max-nesting-depth/README.md

   },
   rules: {
     // ...
-    'statement-max-nesting-depth': [2, 1], // max nesting depth of 1
+    // The following settings = max nesting depth of 1,
+    // with the option `atRulesDontCount` set to `true` 'statement-max-nesting-depth': [2, 1, { atRulesDontCount: true }],
     // ...
   },
 };